sampsyo/cs6120/content/blog/2022-05-19-hcl-mlir/index.md

 From the affine dialect level, the IR either generates HLS code through a translation pass or keeps lowering to LLVM dialect level for CPU execution.

 We evaluate our memory optimizations on the open-source benchmarks[^6] written in HeteroCL.
 The [HCL dialect](https://github.com/cornell-zhang/hcl-dialect-prototype) is compiled with LLVM 14.0.0 with Python binding enabled.
-The evaluation machine equips with two Intel(R) Xeon(R) Silver 4214 CPU (48 logical cores in total), and we run the experiments using Vivado HLS v2019.1[^7].
-We target Avnet Ultra96-V2, which includes a Xilinx ZU3EG FPGA and 2GB LPDDR4 memory.
+The evaluation machine equips with two Intel(R) Xeon(R) Silver 4214 CPU (48 logical cores in total), and we run the experiments using Vivado HLS v2019.1[^7] targeting Avnet Ultra96-V2, which includes a Xilinx ZU3EG FPGA and 2GB LPDDR4 memory.
 In the following, we will describe the experimental results.
 All the code for experiments can be found [here](https://github.com/zzzDavid/hcl-memory-opt).

 ### Reuse Buffer
 We evaluate `.reuse_at()` using the following benchmarks, and read the results from HLS reports.